Manufacturing health and safety during COVID-19

 - guidance on COVID 19 vaccines and workplace health and safety:

-- guidance on meal and break periods at work during COVID-19
+- preventing the spread of COVID-19 during meal and break periods at work

 General COVID‑19 resources:

 - information on the Ontario Government response to COVID‑19

 - resources from Public Health Ontario

 - COVID‑19 information from the Government of Canada

 - resources from international organizations, such as the Centers for Diseases Control and Prevention (CDC)

 Information on provincial COVID‑19 and local public health requirements:

 - Ontario COVID‑19 public health measures and advice

 - the Ontario government COVID‑19 website